microsoft/ignite25-LAB533-build-scalable-ai-and-data-solutions-in-sql-database-in-microsoft-fabric/docs/03 - RAG Implementation with Azure OpenAI/03 - RAG Implementation with Azure OpenAI.md

 4. Next, you need to encapsulate the **STORED PROCEDURE** into a wrapper so that the result set can be utilized by our GraphQL endpoint.
 Using the **WITH RESULT SET** syntax allows you to change the names and data types of the returning result set.
 This is needed in this example because the usage of sp_invoke_external_rest_endpoint and the return output from extended stored procedures

-    Copy/Paste the below code in a new query window:
+    Copy and Paste the below code in a new query window and click Run:

     ```SQL-notype
     CREATE or ALTER PROCEDURE SalesLT.[find_products_api]